E-commerce

 Don't jump too quickly to a redesign

-A lower PayPal rate does not necessarily imply a radical checkout change.
-It first implies a more nuanced reading.
-In many cases, the issue is about segmentation, display order, trust, or mobile context.
+A lower PayPal rate does not necessarily imply a radical change to the checkout.
+It first calls for a more nuanced reading.
+In many cases, the issue relates to segmentation, display order, trust, or the mobile context.

 Also look at operational signals

 If you have access to payment logs, the most frequent errors, drop-offs after redirection, or customer feedback related to payment, include them in the analysis.
-The rate alone will not always tell you whether the problem comes from a decline, doubt, display, or simple hesitation.
+The rate alone will not always tell you whether the problem comes from a refusal, a doubt, a display issue, or simple hesitation.

 A complementary angle

-If your question is more broadly about the final step of the journey, our guide on checkout conversion helps put PayPal back into the broader set of payment frictions.
+If your question concerns more broadly the last step of the journey, our guide on checkout conversion helps place PayPal in the broader set of payment frictions.

-Part of the differences observed around PayPal comes from a more upstream issue: visitors reach payment with too many doubts still unresolved.
-Product compatibility, actual delivery time, returns, stock, size, warranty, delivery terms: if these answers do not arrive early enough, the choice of payment method itself becomes more fragile.
+Part of the gaps observed around PayPal comes from an upstream issue: visitors arrive at checkout with too many doubts still unresolved.
+Product compatibility, actual lead time, returns, stock, size, warranty, shipping conditions: if these answers do not come early enough, the choice of payment method itself becomes more fragile.

 Qstomy acts here as an AI sales and support agent connected to the catalog, policies, and site content.
-It can answer recurring objections before checkout, guide users to the right product, reassure them about delivery, and escalate to a human if necessary.
-This does not replace the quality of the PayPal journey, but it reduces the amount of doubt that reaches the payment moment.
+It can answer recurring objections before checkout, guide visitors to the right product, reassure them about delivery, and escalate to a human if necessary.
+This does not replace the quality of the PayPal journey, but it reduces the amount of doubt that reaches the payment stage.

 Summary, sources and FAQ